Moorditj Yorga (Strong Women) domestic violence support

 - Group yarning sessions with new topics and activities each week.

-We’ve developed a series of interactive workshops for Term 1, and we hope you can join us.
-The 2025 Term 1 workshops will run from 5 March to 9 April.
+We’ve developed a series of interactive workshops and we hope you can join us.
+The 2025 Term 2 workshops will run from 30 April to the 02 July.

 Workshop details